ContinuityControl/continuitycontrol.github.io/_drafts/breaking-the-build-breaking-the-build.md

 ![Breaking the law!](/images/breaking_the_law.gif)

 For too long we had a breaking build.
 It felt pretty terrible.
-We couldn't rely on our test suite to fail only when it really was broken.
-It was often failing when one of our feature specs timed out.
+Our feature specs kept timing out, and we could only rely on our test suite to fail when the build was really broken.
 Needless to say this was frustrating.
 We were breaking our own law, and were feeling the pain of it.

 We weren't the only people with this problem.
-The error message led to a very active issues ticket open on GitHub.
+The `Poltergeist::TimeoutError` message snippet has a very active issues ticket open on GitHub.

      Capybara::Poltergeist::TimeoutError: Timed out waiting for response to {"name":"visit","args":["http://127.0.0.1:49692/stuff"]}.